Admin Deployment

 Behavior

-Tokens are only minted on the first run.
-Subsequent runs reuse the existing token.
 Revoke tokens that are no longer needed (e.g., after device replacement or employee departure) from the Shisho Cloud console.
+See Revoking an Org User Token for the procedure.

 If a package manager already has a different registry configured (e.g., a private npm registry), the setup script overwrites the existing registry with the Guard registry.
 A timestamped backup is created before each overwrite, but we recommend reviewing registry settings on target machines before deployment.